thelfer/tfel/docs/web/MericCailletaudSingleCrystalPlasticity.md

 ### Definition of the implicit equations

-Befor defining the implicit equations, it is important to remember a few conventions of the `Implicit` DSL and of the `StandardElasticity` brick:
+Before defining the implicit equations, it is important to remember a few conventions of the `Implicit` DSL and of the `StandardElasticity` brick:

 - The implicit equations are initialized by the `Implicit` dsl to the